SMBC Aviation Capital challenges NCLT order protecting Go First from recovery by lessors | Business

 SMBC Aviation Capital challenges NCLT order protecting Go First from recovery by lessors

-On Wednesday, the National Company Law Tribunal (NCLT) admitted Go First's plea for voluntary insolvency and admitted for the initiation of Corporate Insolvency Resolution Process (CIRP) proceedings.
-NCLT has granted Go First protection under moratorium from recovery by lessors and lenders.
+On Wednesday, the NCLT admitted Go First's plea for voluntary insolvency and admitted for the initiation of Corporate Insolvency Resolution Process (CIRP) proceedings.
+NCLT has granted Go First protection under a moratorium from recovery by lessors and lenders.

 - Country: